International Chamber of Shipping: History

+In 2018, Guy Platten was appointed Secretary General of ICS.
+In June 2025, Thomas Kazakos was appointed Secretary General to replace Guy Platten.

+In 2024, Emanuele Grimaldi was appointed Chairman and will serve is expected to serve in this role until June 2026.
+The next chairman elect will be John Denholm.

 Location

 In September 2021, the International Chamber of Shipping left office space near the Baltic Exchange in St Mary Axe and moved to Walsingham House near to Tower Hill.

 Publications

 The ICS is also responsible for several publications in use in the marine industry, in conjunction with Witherbys.
 In June 2020, ICS made its maritime publications available as e-books for the first time.

 In response to IMO efforts to require cyber security to be addressed under the International Safety Management Code, in November 2019, together with BIMCO and the Witherby Publishing Group, ICS published the Cyber Security Workbook for Onboard Ship Use.
 The second edition of the nautical workbook was published in 2021.

 In May 2020, ICS issued updated health guidance for the global shipping industry to ensure ship operators and crew can safely deal with seafarers struggling with medical conditions during the COVID-19 pandemic.

 In 2021, ICS produced guidance on Maritime security with a publication entitled Maritime Security - A comprehensive Guide for Shipowners, Seafarers and Administrations.

 In August 2022, in partnership with Witherbys and BIMCO, ICS issued a guidance title for the shipping industry on biofouling entitled Biofouling, Biosecurity and Hull Cleaning.

+In 2023, together with the Witherby Publishing Group, the organisation released an updated version of the industry publication Drug Trafficking and Drug Abuse On Board Ship.
+In 2024, the Chamber with Witherbys provided guidance to ships on managing the risks associated with stowaways and with rescue of displaced persons at sea.
+In 2025, they released an updated maritime security guide for shipowners and seafarers with Witherbys.